TarsCloud/TarsDocs_en/installation/source-windows.md

 For MySQL installation, please refer to[mysql installation](mysql.md)

+Install MySQL on windows, please search the tutorial by yourself.

 # 2. <a id="chapter-2"></a>Tars C + + development environment (required for source installation framework)

 **The source code installation framework needs to do this step.
 If you only write services in C + +, just download the tarscpp code**

+**Note that our operations are all performed on the command line.
+Please ensure that environment variables such as cmake git nodejs vs take effect**

 Download tarsframework source code